Video Streaming Monetization Models

 SVOD is managed by Video Paywall – a software that restricts free access to digital content.
 Implementing a flexible Video Paywall defines the admission and allows the service providers to set various subscription plans to different content libraries.
 This functionality enables a more flexible price formation, which benefits both the service provider and the subscribers.
 SVOD is very advantageous for the users as they can opt out quickly and change the service provider, which motivates the latter to keep enhancing the service and content.

 Transactional Video on Demand (TVOD)

 Transactional Video on Demand, also known as a “pay-per-view” (PPV), is a monetization model that requires the visitor to pay upfront to watch specific digital content.
 Examples of platforms offering TVOD are Apple iTunes, Google Play, Sky Box Office.

 TVOD has two variations.
-The first is electronic sell-through (EST) which is similar to buying a DVD with your favorite movie – the user pays a one-time fee to download the content and get a permanent access.
+The first is electronic sell-through (EST), similar to buying a DVD with your favorite movie – the user pays a one-time fee to download the content and get permanent access.
 The second variation – download to rent (DTR), the content is only available for a limited period.
 It reminds of the video rental shops where you pay to get a DVD but have to return it in a couple of days.

 TVOD tends to be less expensive for the users while offering the latest and hottest releases.
 It is also applicable for live-streaming concerts and sports and entertainment events.

 The platforms must be more adaptable when chasing their ambition to attract a greater audience.
 They strive to offer better flexibility to their customers, thus inevitably entering the Hybrid model.